mickem/nscp/docs/docs/getting_started.md

-check_cpu  -Check that the load of the CPU(s) are within bounds. check_memory    -Check free/used memory on the system. check_network   -Check network interface status. check_os_version        -Check the version of the underlaying OS. check_pagefile  -Check the size of the system pagefile(s). check_pdh       -Check the value of a performance (PDH) counter on the local or remote system.
+check_cpu  -Check that the load of the CPU(s) are within bounds. check_memory    -Check free/used memory on the system. check_network   -Check network interface status. check_os_version        -Check the version of the underlying OS. check_pagefile  -Check the size of the system pagefile(s). check_pdh       -Check the value of a performance (PDH) counter on the local or remote system.
-The counters can also be added and polled periodcally to get average values.
+The counters can also be added and polled periodically to get average values.
 Performance Log Users group membership is required to check performance counters. check_process   -Check state/metrics of one or more of the processes running on the computer. check_service   -Check the state of one or more of the computer services. check_uptime    -Check time since last server re-boot.